Croat–Bosniak War: Kiseljak enclave

-Contest of Gornji Vakuf
+Gornji Vakuf

 Following the successful capture of Bugojno, the ARBiH was preparing an offensive on Gornji Vakuf, where both sides held certain parts of the town.
 The ARBiH launched its attack on 1 August and won control over most of the town by the following day.
 The HVO retained control over a Croat neighborhood in the southwest and the ARBiH, lacking necessary reinforcements, could not continue its offensive.
-The name of the Croat-held part was later changed to Uskoplje.
+The name of the Croat-held part is called Uskoplje (name applies to the entire town historically).
 The HVO attempted a counterattack from its positions to the southwest of the town on 5 August, but the ARBiH was able to repel the attack.
 Another attack by the HVO started in September, reinforced with tanks and heavy artillery, but it was also unsuccessful.